Subterranean Homesick Blues: Searching for Stars in the Static

 Everything felt like something out of a movie.

-The world was coming undone at the seams, and suddenly, I was eight years old again, sitting cross-legged on the floor, listening to my dad unravel the mysteries of the universe—government cover-ups, shadowy figures pulling the strings, the kind of theories that seemed too wild to be true, until suddenly, they didn’t.
+The world was coming undone at the seams, and suddenly, I was eight years old again, sitting cross-legged on the floor, listening to my dad unravel the mysteries of the universe government cover-ups, shadowy figures pulling the strings, the kind of theories that seemed too wild to be true, until suddenly, they didn’t.
 His voice echoed in my head through the static of 2020, through the chaos of lockdowns and shifting narratives, the flickering news cycles that felt less like reporting and more like a script we weren’t meant to question.
 We talked more than ever then—long, winding conversations where past and present blurred, where his old warnings suddenly felt prophetic.
 He’d always said the world wasn’t what it seemed, and for the first time, I understood what he meant.
 The fear, the manipulation, the way truth became something you had to dig for.

-Her words cut through the noise, laced with Dylan’s wisdom, like a signal through the static.
+Dylan’s wisdom, like a signal through the static.

 a reminder that this song had been playing long before we arrived.